smccarthy/bearded-dragon-run/README.md

 ## Gameplay Instructions
 - Use 'W', 'A', 'S', 'D' or the arrow keys to move the dragon
 - Press spacebar or the pause button to pause/resume the game in single player mode
-- Avoid colliding with yourself or other players in multiplayer mode
+- Avoid colliding with yourself, rocks, or other players in multiplayer mode
 - Eat leaves to grow larger and increase your score
 - If you crash, your dragon resets to a single segment and your score resets to zero in multiplayer mode